 How to visualize Airtable data with Chartbrew

 In this tutorial, we are going to create an Airtable connection in Chartbrew and visualize the data.
 We are going to use an Airtable template already created for this tutorial.
-The data contains pageviews and visitor data from Chartbrew's Simple Analytics dashboard.
+The data contains pageviews and visitor sample data and we are going to create a few Airtable charts using that.

 If you are not using Chartbrew currently, you can get started in two ways: